BitcoinDesign/Guide/guide/flexible-wallet.md

 Users can change the settings of the recovery key set.
 They might want to give it a more relevant name, change the key scheme or define a different unlock schedule that is more tailored to their specific needs.
 They are also able to set up reminders so that the application sends them a push notification before the key set unlocks.

 {% include image-gallery.html pages = page.images_recovery-keyset_edit %}

+There is no real technical limit to how complex these wallet setups can become.
+Depending on your target audience, it might make sense to keep the scope of your product limited.
+For example, it might make sense to define a maximim number of key sets that can be created per wallet.
+Or maybe you only allow certain types of timelocks to be created.

 ### Wallet backup